Thigh-high boots: Autumn 2009

 The Autumn 2009 fashion season featured thigh-high boots as a key fashion accessory for the season, resulting in the style being declared a fashion trend in early 2009.
 Reaching a wider audience through fashion magazine editorials, the footwear style was shown in two different feature layouts in the September 2009 issue of US Vogue.
 Numerous high street fashion stores featured thigh-high boots in their Autumn 2009 collections, with many fashion designers also featuring them in their ready-to-wear collections.

-Miuccia Prada pushed the margins of fashion with her thigh boots designed for fashion.
-One version even featured garters to suspend the tops from a belt.
-Right behind her was Stella McCartney, featuring three crotch-length boots with synthetic uppers, in following with her usual animal-friendly practice.
+Miuccia Prada created thigh boots designed for fashion.
+One version featured garters to suspend the tops from a belt.
+Stella McCartney designed boots featuring three crotch-length boots with synthetic uppers, in keeping with her animal-friendly practice.
 All three had snipped toes and extreme stiletto heels, and one featured a multi-patterned, pierced upper.

 Other design houses showing thigh boots in their Autumn 2009 lines included: